Senate Page Program

 The Senate Page Program is highly competitive.
 Each Page must be sponsored by a Senator.
 There are a very limited number of positions available and the number of interested students is extremely high.

-Students who wish to apply to the program must submit a letter of interest stating why they are interested in being a Senate Page, career aspirations, list of extracurricular activities, grade point average (GPA), current courses, 3 references (2 academic and 1 personal), and your permanent address.
+Students who wish to apply to the program must submit a letter of interest stating why they are interested in being a Senate Page, career aspirations, list of extracurricular activities, grade point average (GPA), current courses, two letters of recommendation from a non-family member, and your permanent address.
 We will keep your inquiry on file and contact you when Senator Van Hollen has been advised that he is eligible to nominate a Page for an upcoming session.
 Only Maryland residents will be considered.

 Application materials should be submitted to firstname.lastname@example.org.